sdgoldberg/ContatList/ReadMe.txt

 README
 Contact List
 Summer 2020

+Summary:
+This is a fully functional contact list which enables users to keep track of favorite and recently accessed contacts.
+This was developed to be a networking tool to remember mutual connections between contacts.
+The program reads contacts from an input file in CSV format and allows users to input pictures for each contact.
+Clicking the star in the top corner of the contact adds the contact to the Favorites list and changes the star from a black/white star to a yellow-filled-in star.
+Selecting a specific contact brings the user to a more in-depth contact profile with notes and other information on the contact.
+Selecting favorites from the drop-down menu opens a new favorite-only screen.
+Selecting recent opens a screen with recently selected contacts.

-Other notes or comments to the grader: Each line in the CSV must have one of the following formats
+Each line in the CSV must have one of the following formats
 	1. lastName, firstName, phoneNumber
 	2. lastName, firstName, phoneNumber, pictures/photoName (all images must be placed inside the pictures folder and be typed into the cvs in this format)